FAQs - Homes

 Will the National Park increase development pressures on neighbouring areas?

 In planning law Areas of Outstanding Natural Beauty (AONBs) and National Parks have equivalent status.
-Hence if the Dorset AONB evolved into a National Park there should be no notable difference in how much housing is accommodated in that area.
+Hence if the Dorset AONB evolves into a National Park there should be no notable difference in how much housing is appropriately accommodated in that area nor therefore additional pressures in other areas.

 National Parks are not against development; they have a duty to “respond proactively to local housing needs” including for affordable homes, and they approve a higher percentage of planning applications than other local authorities.
 This is partly because they work closely with local communities, landowners and others (for example, promoting and supporting neighbourhood planning and offering pre-application advice) to achieve appropriate development in the right places.